microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/README.md

 ## 2. Run Notebook: `00-getting-started.ipynb`

-1. Deploy additinal AI models in the Azure AI Foundry (manually)
+1. Deploy additinal AI models in the Microsoft Foundry (manually)
 1. Run the notebook to get a sense for latency/token cost for a basic prompt
 1. **Select GPT-4.1 AS BASE MODEL FOR NOW** - we will customize this, next